opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 The OpenTelemetry Demo can simulate various failure conditions, including payment service disruptions and authentication issues.
 To resolve this issue, we need to analyze the logs to identify failure patterns and determine whether the issue is related to specific customer segments, authentication problems, or system-level configuration issues.

-### Amazon Q CLI investigation process
+### Amazon Kiro CLI investigation process

-Using Amazon Q CLI with the integrated OpenSearch tools, you can investigate this issue through natural language queries.
+Using Amazon Kiro CLI with the integrated OpenSearch tools, you can investigate this issue through natural language queries.
 Here's how the investigation unfolds.

 **Initial query**: